pm0kjp/pa-judicial-data/README.md

 ### CPCMS_BailPostData

+NOTE: This table has highly identifying data.
+I believe that SuretyName is the name of the person posting bail.

 | fullname | mode | type | description |
 | DocketNumber | NULLABLE | STRING | |
 | OTN | NULLABLE | STRING | |